MelanieBurkhardt/Digitaler-Impfpass/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Configuration

-Import `realm-export_keycloak.json` into keycloak
+Import `realm-export_keycloak.json` from the project into keycloak (main menu > import > overwrite files)

-If something in Keycloak is changed, export the whole config and replace the json-File
+If something in Keycloak is changed e. g. clients, export the whole config and replace the json-File `realm-export_keycloak.json`

 ## TODOs: